-21b This could be applied to Revelation 12:1,2.
-See our notes on those verses in our commentary on Revelation.
-This is not the primary interpretation or application,
+21b This could be applied to Revelation 12:1,2.156 This is not the primary interpretation or application, though.
+The Lord is simply using a literal example of a woman in labor to illustrate the trials they would go through.